-- 8.4.
+8.4.
 Notices.
-Any notice, demand or delivery authorized by this Warrant shall be sufficiently given or made when mailed if sent by first-class mail, postage prepaid, addressed to the Holder of this Warrant at such Holder's address shown on the register of the Company and to the Company at its principal address, addressed to the Secretary of the Company, in each case or such other address as shall have been furnished to the party giving or making such notice, demand or delivery. - 8.5.
+Any notice, demand or delivery authorized by this Warrant shall be sufficiently given or made when mailed if sent by first-class mail, postage prepaid, addressed to the Holder of this Warrant at such Holder's address shown on the register of the Company and to the Company at its principal address, addressed to the Secretary of the Company, in each case or such other address as shall have been furnished to the party giving or making such notice, demand or delivery.

+8.5.
 Applicable Law.
-This Warrant and all rights arising hereunder shall be governed by the laws of British Columbia and the federal laws of Canada applicable therein. - 8.6.
+This Warrant and all rights arising hereunder shall be governed by the laws of British Columbia and the federal laws of Canada applicable therein.

+8.6.
 Amendments.
-This Warrant may only be amended with the prior written consent of the Holder and the Company. - 8.7.
+This Warrant may only be amended with the prior written consent of the Holder and the Company.

+8.7.
 Headings.
 The descriptive headings of the several Articles and Sections of this Warrant are inserted for convenience and shall not control or affect the meaning or construction of any of the provisions hereof.

-IN WITNESS WHEREOF, this Warrant has been duly exe January 2021. $ \label{eq:continuous} $ cuted and delivered by the Compar ny, by order of its Board of Directors, this 22 nd day or
+IN WITNESS WHEREOF, this Warrant has been duly executed and delivered by the Company, by order of its Board of Directors, this 22nd day of January 2021.

-HOLL LYWEED NORTH CANNABIS INC.

-By:

-Renee Gagnon President & Director
+Name: Renee Gagnon Title: President & Director

 ACCEPTED AND AGREED TO:

 [NAME]

-By:

-13